contentful/contentful-space-sync/README.md

 The most common problem will probably be an `UnresolvedLinks` error, which means a published entry A links to another entry B or asset C which has been deleted since publishing of the entry A.

+If you come across this problem, you can use [contentful-link-cleaner](https://github.com/contentful/contentful-link-cleaner) to clean all of those unresolved references.

 # Overwriting content

 On some occasions, an initial sync might fail with an unexpected error and you'd like to resume it.